OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 }
 ```

+#### Reporting Action.Http execution success or failure

+`Action.Http` actions can include the `CARD-ACTION-STATUS` HTTP header in their response.
+This header is meant to contain text that indicates the outcome of the action's execution, whether it has succeeded or failed.

+The value of the header will be displayed in a consistent way in a reserved area of the card.
+It is also saved with the card so it can be displayed later on, so users can be reminded of the actions that have already been executed on a given card.

+> [!TIP]
+> Follow these guidelines when returning a response to `Action.Http` actions.
+>
+> - **Do** return the `CARD-ACTION-STATUS` header in your responses.
+> - **Do** make the message in that header as informative and meaningful as possible.
+For instance, for an "approve" action on an expense report:
+>   - In case of success, don't return "The action was successful", instead return "The expense was approved"
+>   - In case of failure, don't return "The action failed", instead return "The expense couldn't be approved at this time.
+Please try again later"
+> - **Don't** mention either the name of the person taking the action nor the time the action is being taken in your `CARD-ACTION-STATUS` header.
+Both these pieces of information will be automatically added for you and displayed in a consistent way.

+#### Refresh cards

+Refresh cards are a very powerful mechanism that allow `Action.Http` actions to fully update the card on the fly as the action successfully completes.
+There are many scenarios that benefit from refresh cards:

+- Approval scenario (e.g. expense report)
+  - Once the request is approved or rejected, the card is refreshed to remove the approve/decline actions and update its content so it reflects the fact that it's been approved or declined.
+- Task status
+  - When an action is taken on a task, such as setting its due date, the card refreshes to include the updated due date in its facts.
+- Survey
+  - Once the question has been answered, the card is refreshed so:
+    - It no longer allows the user to respond.
+    - It shows updated status, like "Thanks for responding to this survey" alongside the user's actual response.
+    - Potentially include a new `Action.OpenUrl` action that allows the user to consult the survey online.

+To refresh a card as a result of an `Action.Http` action, a service needs to do the following:

+- Include the JSON payload of the new card in the body of the response to the HTTP POST request it received.
+- Add the `CARD-UPDATE-IN-BODY: true` HTTP header to the response, in order to let the receiving client know that it should parse the response body and extract a new card (this is to avoid unnecessary processing when no refresh card is included.)

+> [!TIP]
+> Follow these guidelines when returning refresh cards.
+>
+> - **Do** use refresh cards with actions that can only be taken a single time.
+In those cases, the refresh card would not include any action that cannot be taken anymore.
+> - **Do** use refresh cards with actions that change the state of the entity they are performed on.
+In those cases, the refresh card should include updated information about the entity, and MAY change the set of actions that can be performed.
+> - **Don't** use refresh cards to lead a conversation with the user.
+For instance, don't use refresh cards for a multi-step "wizard".
+> - **Do** include at least an `Action.OpenUrl` action to view the entity in the external app it comes from.

 ### Action.InvokeAddInCommand

 The `Action.InvokeAddInCommand` action opens an Outlook add-in task pane.
 If the add-in is not installed, the user is prompted to install the add-in with a single click.